mpobaschnig/vaults/README.md

 # How to build

-Open GNOME Builder (or Visual Studio Code with the Flatpak extension), clone the repository, build and run it.
+The supported way of building Vaults using GNOME Builder (or Visual Studio Code with the Flatpak extension) by cloning the repository and simply building and then running it.

 # Contributing